Fulfillment of Abrahamic Promises

 Jeremiah demonstrates that this inheritance of the land had very specific conditions, by saying,

-As stated earlier, the evil that had come upon them was the Babylonian invasion, destruction of the temple and the resulting captivity.
+As stated earlier, the disaster that had come upon them was the Babylonian invasion, destruction of the temple and the resulting captivity.
 God evicted them from the land.
 He could do this because the land belonged to Him.

 Lev.
 25:23 states,